splunk/public-o11y-docs/rum/error-aggregates.rst

 In Splunk RUM, the JavaScript errors view shows the JavaScript errors sorted by page, whereas the metric :guilabel:`JavaScript Errors (by error ID)` shows the top ten JavaScript errors across your entire application.
 In the metric :guilabel:`Frontend Errors by ErrorID` the information is displayed by error type, error ID, then error message.

 1. Open RUM.
-From the left navigation panel, select :guilabel:`RUM` and :guilabel:`Browser` as the source and the application you wan to monitor.
+From the left navigation panel, select :guilabel:`RUM` and :guilabel:`Browser` as the source and the application you want to monitor.

 2. To open Tag Spotlight from either the Application Summary Dashboard, or Overview pages click on any metric.